Judge denies request to have Britney Spears' conservatorship hearing expedited

 The hearing is set to take place on September 29.
 Earlier this month, Rosengart had requested it be moved to August 23 at the latest, reportedly stating: “Every day that passes is another day of avoidable harm and prejudice to Ms. Spears and the Estate.”

-The New York Times reports that Rosengart’s request was formally rejected by Judge Brenda Penny.
+The New York Times reports that Rosengart’s request was formally rejected by Judge Brenda Penny yesterday (August 9).
 Although a reason for the decision was not provided, the application was denied without prejudice, meaning Rosengart is allowed to resubmit it with additional evidence.

 Despite Rosengart’s expedition request being denied, a lawyer for Jamie Spears, Vivian Lee Thoreen, agreed to the hearing being moved to a new date as early as August 23.